chrislammers/car-emissions/README.md

 - Fuel consumption and CO2 emission are directly related; more fuel consumed, more CO2 emitted
 - Strong positive correlation between engine size and CO2 emission.
 The larger the engine size, the more CO2 produced

+In Figure 8, we observed trends in the amount of vehicles that use a given fuel type.
+Despite being the most efficient, diesel fuel isn't popular compared to the others.
+Regular and premium gasoline maintain their spot as the most used type.
+There were no natural gas cars after 2004.

 ### Conclusion

 After performing exploratory data analysis on the “CO2 Emission by Vehicles” dataset, we learned about what impact different vehicle features and fuel types have on the fuel consumption of a vehicle and the CO2 they emit.